jtlapp/electron-affinity/README.md

 }
 ```

-Finally, call `installMainApis` during main's initialization.
-Now any code in main can call the APIs:
+Finally, call `installMainApis` when initializing the main process.
+Now any main process code can call the APIs:

 ```ts
 global.mainApis.dataApi.openDataset("weather-data", 500);